Iguana Cave Anguilla: Hiking to Another Caribbean Misnomer

 On my most recent trip to Anguilla, the penchant for Anguillans toward lax naming tendencies was a prevailing theme.
 “Crayfish” turned out to be lobsters in disguise.
 The national dish of “peas” and rice turned out to be rice and just about anything resembling a bean.
 Even the ever-alluring Limestone Beach should probably be renamed “Iron Shore Beach” for it’s rugged, rocky fringes.

-But, honestly, the draw of a huge cave full of iguanas to photograph and study like some kind of modern day, amateur Charles Darwin was just too much to resist!
+But, honestly, the draw of a massive cave full of iguanas to photograph and study like some modern-day, amateur Charles Darwin was just too much to resist!

 Anyway, armed with a few notes, a bottle of water, some light hiking shoes, and an attitude riding high on Anguilla’s charming environs, I set off.

 I mean, Iguana Cave wasn’t going to explore itself, right!?

 As I walked, a small salt pond came and went on the left, then an old well on the right.
 The sea grapes that mark the entrance to the path soon gave way to a forest of thin trees making a meager living on the nutrient-poor sands — hermit crabs as tiny as a dime and as massive as softballs scurried along the path.